microshare/microshare.github.io/docs/0.1/advanced/robots-libraries/decoding-payloads.md

 ### decoding a payload from a TrackNet Tabs device

-Based on the [TrackNet Tabs specifications V1.1](/assets/pdf/Tabs.Sensors.Application.Payload.Specification.V1.1.pdf) Output JSON formats are specifieds in the example below.
+Based on the [TrackNet Tabs specifications V1.1](/assets/pdf/Tabs.Sensors.Application.Payload.Specification.V1.1.pdf) Output JSON formats are specified in the example below.

 {% highlight js %}
 var lib = require('./libs/helpers');